Rights / Distribution

 Dividend is best treated as a rights, sublicensing, or distribution name rather than the first screen fans open on matchday.

 Dividend matters for FIFA World Cup 2026 because the official territory workbook lists it in Albania and Kosovo.
-The practical viewer route is usually TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo, not a generic standalone stream under the rights-holder name itself.
+The practical viewer route is usually TV Klan and Klan Plus in Albania, plus TV Vala and Kosovo Telecom routes in Kosovo, not a generic standalone stream under the company name itself.

 Dividend is best treated as a rights, sublicensing, or distribution name rather than the first screen fans open on matchday.

-The practical viewing route usually sits with the downstream consumer-facing channel, app, or operator.
+The practical viewing route sits with the downstream channel, app, or operator rather than the company name alone.

 The official workbook places Dividend directly in the World Cup 2026 picture for Albania and Kosovo.